-"Both sides believe that creating a global missile defence system, including deploying such systems in certain regions of the world, or plans for such cooperation, do not help support strategic balance and stability, and harm international efforts to control arms and the non-proliferation process," Russia and China said in a joint statement.
+"Both sides believe that creating a global missile defence system, including deploying such systems in certain regions of the world, or plans for such cooperation, do not help support strategic balance and stability, and harm international efforts to control arms and the non-proliferation process,"

 "It harms the strengthening of trust between states and regional stability.
 In this respect (the two sides) express their concern," it said.

-Medvedev and Hu also found common ground on human rights, which both countries frequently say the United States uses as political leverage to criticise them.
+Medvedev and Hu also found common ground on human rights, which both countries frequently say the

 "Both sides are concerned about the universal nature of the principle of respecting human rights, but believe that every state has a right to encourage and protect them based on its own specific features and characters," the statement said.